Katkocin Law Office: Highly Experienced Civil Litigation

 In probate litigation, for example a Will contest in New Jersey based upon "undue influence," the contestant usually must establish a confidential relationship between the person making the Will and the beneficiary against whom the claim is directed, accompanied by suspicious circumstances.

-Call me at my office in Medford, New Jersey, at (609) 953-2000 for a free initial telephone consultation.
+Call me at my office in Mt.
+Laurel, New Jersey, at (609) 953-2000 for a free initial telephone consultation.
 With more than 30 years of experience, I can answer your questions and give you an accurate and honest assessment of your civil litigation claim.